ibexa/documentation-developer/docs/guide/content_rendering/embed_and_list_content/list_products.md

 !!! note

-    By default, the anonymous user doesn't have permissions to view products.
+    By default, the anonymous user does not have permissions to view products.
     To change this, add the `Product/View` Policy to the Anonymous Role.

 ## Add product list controller